 If the procedures are not complete for the shutdown plant configuration, then the operator credit is decreased by one.

-risk,
+Caution: It has been identified that it’s possible for operator dominated sequences to have HEP values that are below levels recommended in the Risk Assessment of Operational Events (RASP) manuals Volumes 1 and 4 when following this procedure.
+Analysts should be cognizant of this potential and pay closer attention to operator action dominated sequences.
+If an analyst feels that this procedure is not adequately capturing the risk, they may depart from this procedure and perform a Phase 3 detailed risk assessment.

 NOTE: If the default operator credit is changed and results in a negative operator credit, then the operator credit is zero.